simvue-io/plugins-template/README.md

 Inside the `.github` directory, there are a number of workflows already created.
 You should edit these to work for your plugin.
 They include:

 * `test_macos`, `test_ubuntu`, `test_windows`: These run the unit and integration tests, should not need to be altered
 * `deploy`: Automates deployment to test-PyPI and PyPI for tagged releases (see below).
-You need to update the module names in this file - see the curly brackets.
+You need to update the module names in this file - search for 'your-module-name' and replace as necessary.

 ### Deployment
 When you are happy with your plugin and are ready to deploy it to PyPI for the first time, you need to do the following: